 Our Research Experiences are open to absolutely ANYONE.
 If you have an interest in marine or shark biology, this is the perfect opportunity to delve into scientific research.

-Perfect for individuals and groups alike, we just ask that people under the age of 18 be accompanied by an adult.
+Perfect for individuals and groups alike, only require that people under the age of 18 be accompanied by an adult.
 Please note that there is a minimum of 4 guests needed for each Research Experience and a maximum of 8.

 What do we offer?